Caregiving and Acculturation: Examining the experiences of Korean immigrant Parents of children with ADHD

-This workshop is approved for 1.5 continuing education credit hours for licensed social workers, licensed mental health counselors, licensed marriage and family therapists and licensed psychologists
+This workshop is approved for 1.5 continuing education credit hour(s) for licensed social workers, licensed mental health counselors, and licensed marriage and family therapists.

 This training focuses on stressors that Korean immigrant parents of children with ADHD experience in the face of both caregiving and acculturation and also their coping efforts to minimize those stressors and reduce their perceived stress.
 The training contents are based on a qualitative research study conducted on those Korean parents.
 Major themes reported by them in relation to their stressors and copings will be shared and discussed.
 The first section will go over the context around these Korean parents, study procedures, and discuss major themes regarding main stressors and their resulting impacts identified through their reports.
 The second section discusses their coping strategies and outcomes.
 In both sections of the training, direct quotes from their interviews that support those major themes will be introduced.
 In Q & A, all the contents covered in both sections will be discussed with participants.